 - “Cinema, Latin American (Early Twentieth Century).”
-Global Encyclopedia of Lesbian, Gay, Bisexual, Transgender, and Queer History.
+Global Encyclopedia of Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) History.
 Ed.
 Howard Chiang.
-New York: Macmillan Reference USA, 2019.
-Forthcoming.
+Farmington Hills: Charles Scribner’s Sons, 2019.
+347–351.

 - Rev. of Rodríguez, Carina.
 El cine de terror en Argentina: producción, distribución, exhibición y mercado.
 Imagofagia 11 (2015).
 Web.